bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/channel.md

 - `components.channels` section

 Channels in `channels` produce the code.
 Channels in `components.channels` are just reusable objects, that produce the code only being referred somewhere in the `channels` section.
-Therefore, if such channel is not referred anywhere, it will not be generated at all.
+Therefore, if such a channel is not referred anywhere, it will not be generated at all.

-So, in example below, only the `spam` and `eggs` are considered, `fooChannel` will be ignored:
+So, in the example below, only the `spam` and `eggs` are considered, `fooChannel` will be ignored:

 {{< details "Example" >}}
 ```yaml